 If you're buying a new car, you’ll need to think carefully about the type of fuel you choose.

-- Growing concern about air quality in cities, together with changes to emissions regulations and engine design, mean that the right choice last time you changed your car may not be so right this time.
+- Growing concern about air quality in cities, together with changes to emissions regulations and engine design, means that the right choice last time you changed your car may not be so right this time.

 - The main choice is still between petrol or diesel but other, cleaner alternatives, particularly plug-in hybrid and electric vehicles are growing quickly in popularity.